 A thrilling fantasy series in which Jared, Simon and Mallory set off on adventures and solve mysteries in a gripping world of fairies and long-forgotten secrets.
 A more challenging 3rd grade read.

 Alwyn the cat has magic powers in this book set in a world of witches and wizards.
 But will he be powerful enough to save his friends when they are captured by an evil queen?

 The Twits by Roald Dahl

 Mr and Mrs Twit are a revolting couple.
 They smell, they’re vile and they play nasty jokes on each other.
-But the Muggle-Wumps, the house pets, finally decide to put a stop to the Twits’ tricks in this extremely funny book with short chapters.
+But the Muggle-Wumps, the house pets, finally decide to put a stop to the Twits’ tricks in this extremely funny grade 3 book with short chapters.

 Alvin Ho by Lenore Look